 So What is CWPP?

 According to Gartner, CWPP, Cloud Workload Protection Platform, is a “workload-centric security solution that targets the unique protection requirements” of the workloads operating in today’s cloud.
-In other words, it’s vulnerability scanning for the cloud.
-Any workload performing a service, be it an AWS EC2, an Azure VM, or Google containers, offers an opportunity for attack, no matter how briefly they are spun up.
+For many organizations, it’s vulnerability scanning for their cloud.
+Any workload performing a service, be it AWS EC2, Azure Virtual Machines, or Google containers, offers an opportunity for attack, no matter how briefly they are spun up.
 CWPP offers protection for workloads at any point in transit.

 As cloud native applications continue to expand across cloud resources, unique security needs arise for each individual workload.
 The shift to microservices has led to an explosion of entities to protect.